yoctoproject/poky/documentation/ref-manual/system-requirements.rst

 If your host development system does not meet all these requirements, you can resolve this by installing a ``buildtools`` tarball that contains these tools.
-You can get the tarball one of two ways: download a pre-built tarball or use BitBake to build the tarball.
+You can either download a pre-built tarball or use BitBake to build one.

 In addition, your host development system must meet the following version requirement for gcc: